GOTODOCO-io/About/README.md

 We are ALL about intent and purpose.

 ### Intent = Simple
-Engage, understand and validate your concept and content.
+Engage, understand and validate your content.

 ### Purpose = Sense
 Create and deliver for **your** audience.